-The location of Rome, protected amongst hills on the banks of the river Tiber, not far from its mouth to the Mediterranean Sea is a defining element of Rome’s naval and commercial strength based on the might of the ancient Roman ships.
+The location of Rome, protected amongst hills on the banks of the river Tiber, not far from its mouth to the Mediterranean Sea is a defining element of Rome’s naval and commercial development.
 The enormous strategic importance of Rome’s local geography was recognized by men such as Cicero who admitted that Romulus and the gods themselves would have found it difficult to make a better choice of location.

 The Romans soon realised the river’s strategic importance for their own welfare: as far back as 508 BC the city had been subjected to a siege and naval blockade which the Romans managed to break with small boats of supplies sailing on a moonless night.